 - Sites that are near duplicates of others are eventually taken down

 - Recourse exists in the form of DMCA Complaints

 From a design standpoint, the numerous styles of copyright notices contribute to an inconsistent experience for HubPages visitors.
-And because these copyright notices are created using Text Capsules, unneeded complexity is added to the structure and design of each Hub.
+And because these copyright notices are created using Text Capsules, unneeded complexity is added to the structure and design of each article.
 If you do want to place a notice on some of your Hubs, we've created a standard notice that you can enable on each Hub.
 To do this, navigate to the Display Options section of the HubTool and turn the copyright notice On.
 Please also delete any capsules which contain custom notices or "Protected by Copyscape" images.

 Don't Place A Copyright Notice Unless the Work is Yours

 Only place copyright notices on content that is your own.
-Certain types of Hubs (e.g., photo galleries containing unoriginal photos, ingredient lists, aggregation lists, etc) are not copyrightable.
+Certain types of articles (e.g., photo galleries containing unoriginal photos, ingredient lists, aggregation lists, etc) are not copyrightable.
 Placing a fraudulent copyright notice is a criminal offense.